Golden Mbuna Cichlid (Melanochromis auratus)

 22.8 - 27.8℃

-It is effortless to distinguish between male and female Golden Mbuna Cichlids.
-For a start, males and females are completely different colours, with the males displaying gold and neon blue stripes over a brownish-black body, whereas the females have black and neon blue stripes over a golden background.
+In Golden Mbuna Cichlids, males and females are easy to distinguish.
+First of all, males and females are completely different colours, with males sporting neon blue and gold stripes on a brownish-black body, while females have neon blue and black stripes on a golden background.
 In addition, males are usually larger than females.